systematicguy/myconfig/README.md

 ## Design Considerations
 - Idempotence
 - Additive config instead of replacing
+    - State needs to be picked up dynamically
 - Modularity, Single Responsibility Principle
 - Dependencies as Directed Acyclic Graph (DAG), where
     - each node makes sense to grab and start